List of Hollyoaks characters introduced in 2009: Lucas Hay

+Lucas Hay is the son of Ste Hay (Kieron Richardson) and Amy Barnes (Ashley Slanina-Davies), and the half-brother of Leah Barnes (Elà-May Demircan) and Hannah Hay-O'Connor.
+He was born on-screen in episode 2530, originally broadcast on 3 April 2009 and was delivered by Ste and his friend Daniel Raven's (Chris Hargreaves) wife, Abi Raven (Elaine Glover).
+His name was chosen by Ste.
+Lucas was played by a child actor, William Hall, from 2013 to 2022.
 In January 2023, it was announced that the character had been recast from William Hall, who had played Lucas for nine years, to Oscar Curtis, an older actor, for an issue-led storyline which would test Ste as a parent and see Lucas befriending some of the village's other teenage characters.
-Curtis is due to make his debut as Lucas on 15 March 2023.
+Curtis made his debut as Lucas on 15 March 2023.

 Charlotte Lau

 Adrian Kennedy

 Adrian P. Kennedy, played by Richard Lawrence, was Zoe Carpenter's film studies lecturer at Hollyoaks Community College.

 Adrian first appeared when Zoe lost her film, which was needed to grade her college course, from her computer.
 He told her that she needed to hand it in and gave her an extension in order to complete a new one.
 However, Adrian was unaware that Zoe had in fact stolen a script from Mike Barnes and used it for her film.
 On 9 June 2009, Adrian played Zoe's film, which he passed, in the SU Bar.
 Zoe realised that Sarah Barnes was watching the film, which was about Mike's struggle with the birth of Sarah and his possibility to put her up for adoption.
 Sarah was very unhappy and thought Mike had told Zoe his past.
 Adrian made an indecent proposition to Zoe, telling her that he will forget her plagiarism if she slept with him.
 Zoe was horrified and left humiliated.
 On 18 June, Zoe went to see him, he assumed she was accepting his offer, however, she told him it was not worth it.
 He then failed her.

 After finding out about the proposition Zoe's friends were disgusted and vowed revenge on him.
 However, at the Graduation ball, Zak Ramsey, Kris Fisher, Archie Carpenter and Rhys Ashworth followed Adrian into the staff toilets, wearing disguises, and soaked him with water and then threw faeces over him.
 Zoe was shocked but bemused and also humbled that her friends would do anything for her.